Contents: Intake Components ↧ Release components ↧ Passive and active diagnostic tests ↧ Warm-up cycle ↧ Crash data ↧

-Intake components are monitored for continuity and out-of-tolerance values.
-Rationalization is also checked.
-The rationalization check is designed to detect a malfunction with a strange signal from the sensor, i.e. the throttle position sensor detects a high throttle position at low engine loads or manifold absolute pressure sensor voltage (IDA).
+The intake components are monitored for continuity and out of tolerance values.
+Rationing is also checked.
+The rationalization test is designed to detect a malfunction if the sensor signal is strange, i.e. the throttle position sensor detects a high throttle position at low engine loads or manifold absolute pressure (MAP) sensor voltage.

 Intake components may contain these and other sensors: